SOS: Empowering User Control over Sensitive IoT Data

 Watch the recorded presentation at Digitalize in Stockholm 2022 event:

-Associate Professor, School of Electrical Engineering & Computer Science at KTH, Co-PI of project SOS: Empowering User Control over Sensitive IoT Data, Supervisor for Postdoc project Secure IoT App Platform, Digital Futures Faculty+46 8 790 68 22
+Associate Professor, School of Electrical Engineering & Computer Science at KTH, Supervisor: Secure IoT App Platform, Former Co-PI: SOS - Empowering User Control over Sensitive IoT Data, Digital Futures Faculty+46 8 790 68 22